dmariogatto/msbuild-blacklist-task/README.md

 ```
 Newtonsoft.Json/[6.0.1] # Blacklist versions 6.0.1
-Newtonsoft.Json/[9.0.0] # Blacklist versions 9.0.0 (i.e. with above rule 6.0.1 or 9.0.0 will be blacklisted)
+Newtonsoft.Json/[9.0.0] # Blacklist versions 9.0.0 (i.e. with above rule, 6.0.1 or 9.0.0 will be blacklisted)
 ```

 Trying to build the project will result in an error if any of the blacklisted packages are found.

 ### Project References

 If you want to blacklist a project reference (e.g. to stop a business logic project referencing the UI), then create a text file in the project directory `project.blacklist`.
-It works the same as a above, with the project names on separate lines.
+It works the same as above, with the project names on separate lines.

 ```
 MyAwesomeApp.UI # Blacklist UI reference from business logic project